 The "Call for Abstracts" can be found here.
 Accepted abstracts are published annually in JVECC.

 Friday afternoon, March 24, 1:00-5:30 PM: VetCOT subcommittees meetings - all are welcome to attend!
 A Zoom link to attend remotely will also be provided.

 Saturday March 25, 9:00 AM-5:30 PM: Conference officially begins.
 Trauma abstracts and Case reports, DACVECC panel case discussion, MD trauma surgeon presentation, and more. *New this year: Evening poster session and mixer*

-Sunday March 27, 8:30 – 5:30 PM:Year in Review, Performance Improvement and Patient Safety program vignettes, overlapping sessions with Trauma-Critical Care conference, DVM/VMD and MD joint presentations with panel to follow, and more!
+Sunday March 26, 8:30 – 5:30 PM:Year in Review, Performance Improvement and Patient Safety program vignettes, overlapping sessions with Trauma-Critical Care conference, DVM/VMD and MD joint presentations with panel to follow, and more!